-(a) Statutory overtime shall be paid on actual time worked in excess of forty (40) hours in any workweek.
+- (a) Statutory overtime shall be paid on actual time worked in excess of forty (40) hours in any workweek.
 Such overtime shall be paid for at time and one-half (1-1/2) including employees employed on a per hour or per day basis or except as provided elsewhere herein.
-Furlough hours taken, h Holiday hours taken, and observed holidays where the City is closed shall be considered as time worked.
-Sick leave, vacation, or other compensated time off shall not be considered as actual time worked.

-(b) On a holiday observed by the City an employee who are not regularly scheduled to work holidays shall be paid for a regular day plus time and one-half (1-1/2) for actual time worked not to exceed eight (8) hours including employees employed on a per hour or per day basis, or except as provided elsewhere herein.

-(c) The City may require mandatory overtime when operational needs if the City dictate the need to work such overtime.
-Work in excess of forty (40) hours worked as defined in (a) above in any workweek that qualifies for overtime will be paid or taken as CTO in accordance with Section 11.5(b).

-(d) Exempt Status of Classifications
+Holiday hours taken, and observed holidays where the City is closed shall be considered as time worked.
+Sick leave, vacation, or other compensated time off shall not be considered as actual time worked. - (b) On a holiday observed by the City an employee who are not regularly scheduled to work holidays shall be paid for a regular day plus time and one-half (1-1/2) for actual time worked not to exceed eight (8) hours including employees employed on a per hour or per day basis, or except as provided elsewhere herein. - (c) The City may require mandatory overtime when operational needs if the City dictate the need to work such overtime.
+Work in excess of forty (40) hours worked as defined in (a) above in any workweek that qualifies for overtime will be paid or taken as CTO in accordance with Section 11.5(b). - (d) Exempt Status of Classifications

-The parties have agreed that effective upon the first full pay period after ratification of this contract the classifications of Chemist and Microbiologist will be exempt from overtime as provided by the Fair Labor Standards Act (FLSA) and will be considered Exempt in the City's attendance and pay policies, and for the accrual of vacation.
-In consideration of this exempt status, employees in these classifications will receive the FLSA exempt employee vacation accrual rates and maximum accrual allowances as listed in Sections 9 (c) and (d) of this MOU.
+The parties have agreed that effective upon the first full pay period after ratification of this contract the classifications of Chemist and Microbiologist will be exempt from overtime as provided by the Fair Labor Standards Act and will be considered Exempt in the City's attendance and pay policies, and for the accrual of vacation.
+In consideration of this exempt status, employees in these classifications will receive the following FLSA Exempt vacation accrual rates and maximum accrual allowances rather than those listed as FLSA Non-Exempt in Section 9 (a) and (b):

-Vacation - FLSA Exempt employees shall accrue vacation leave with pay in accordance with the following schedule:
+Vacation-FLSA Exempt employees shall accrue vacation leave with pay in accordance with the following schedule: